 Checks are gladly accepted by CUSD.
-When providing a check as payment, the individual authorizes the district to either use information from the check to make a one-time electronic fund transfer from the account, or to process the payment as a check transaction.
-With the electronic fund transfer method, funds may be withdrawn from the account as soon as the same day payment is made, and the check's writer will not receive his/her check back from the Financial institution.
-Any checks returned as unpaid to CUSD, the check writer's account may be electronically debited without further notice for the amount of the check, plus a \$25 returned check fee, as allowed by state law.
-Questions or issues regarding returned checks may be directed to nextcheck at I-800-639-2465.
+When you provide a check as payment, you authorize us either to use information from your check to make a one-time electronic fund transfer from your account or to process the payment as a check transaction.
+For inquiries, please call 480-812-7000.
+When we use information from your check to make an electronic fund transfer, funds may be withdrawn from your account as soon as the same day you make your payment, and you will not receive your check back from your financial institution.
+For any checks returned as unpaid to CUSD, the check writer's account may be electronically debited without further notice for the amount of the check, plus a returned check fee as allowed by state law, currently \$30.